Dave-team/Knowledge-base/Communication.md

 - When seeking help (from anyone, really) always start with the goal; this opens you up to a wider range of inputs.
 So do this instead of asking a very specific question - just because one solution is one of many and rather than focusing on keep doing what you’re doing, you want to get input and understand if there might be an even better way of doing what you are doing
 - Can you explain your job to someone at a party?
 - Think about writing a newspaper article.
 Write/ say the headline, the subtitle and from there on say the most important stuff.
 Make sure to eliminate all of the noise that is surrounding.
+- When explaining complex things, visualize it with an easy to understand example.
+Explain your logic step by step.
+- When I'm not in a clear thought process I tend to end what I was saying with 'Yeah'.
+Instead end withm ‘Does that make sense?’ (especially because you already know your logic wasn't spot on any longer)